Advances in Molecular Spectroscopy

 Infrared and Raman Spectra and Methyl Isothiocyanate

-Spettri Infrarossi di Eterocicli Pentatomicai a due ï più Eteroatomi, Nota II Imidazolo
+Spettril nfrarossi di Eterocicli Pentatomicai a due o piu Eteroatomi, Nota II Imidazolo

 Infrared Spectra and Structure of Polyaldehydes